-Our Schumann cavity which has a frequency of 7 HZ is really the heritage that we must unfortunately fight for.
+Our Schumann cavity which has a frequency of 7.8 HZ is really the heritage that we must unfortunately fight for.
 This is what we are a key part of; it is our health, our evolution.
 Never believe that toxifying you will help you mutate and become a better or stronger being.
 You do that with your own will.
 Remember that all the stimulants which we have, from VR to caffeine and things like chemicals and electro-smog need to be limited so that you can expand beyond your limits and live well, and find your dreams.
 There are hard science experiments happening from HAARP to microwave heating of the clouds, to geoengineering along with all of the drugs, chemicals and corporate predators around us.
 Most of the intentions are not negative.
-In 1998 when this science was shelved the inventors of the aerosols were offering them and got funded to help with a real problem.
+In 1998 when this science was shelved the inventors of the aerosols were offering them and got funded to experiment, which is now declassified.
 As of 2010 there was far too much injection of synthetic materials and in 2018 the world is almost fully awake to these programs and is poising to try to stop them as warming accelerates.
 They need to be replaced with a non toxic technique.
 Oxygen is the only one I have found after two decades of research that has a real impact for cooling.

 Way back in the onset of the cosmic radiation onset of warming ( the solar system is inside a hot interstellar cloud right now) and our realization that we need to clean up our pollution, I corresponded with many politicians and scientists.